-MATH 100-3 College Mathematics
+MATH 100-3 Precalculus Mathematics

-Topics in this course include an intensive review of algebra, followed by the Binomial Theorem, functions and relations and their graphs, inverse functions, analytic geometry, conics, and trigonometric functions.

-Prerequisites: Grade 11 academic Math or permission of instructor.
-(3.1)
+This course includes an intensive review of algebra, followed by the Binomial Theorem, functions and relations, inverse functions, analytic geometry, the conic sections, and trigonometric functions.
+Prerequisites: Algebra 11 or permission of instructor.
+(3,1)